 Maersk will use the PLI test to measure your numerical, abstract, and verbal skills like any other company.
 Therefore, endeavor to find out how their questions are devised and develop the best approaches to tackle them effectively.

 If you thought that a 12-minutes test doesn’t require you to do maximum preparation, you need to think again.
 Remember, you will have 50 questions to answer within this period, so you will need to spend about 14.4 seconds on every question.
 You will need to practice timekeeping before shifting your focus to test content.
 This means you have to do as many tests as possible and measure the time you use per question after finishing every practice test.

 When you have improved on time, look at your score and take note of the common areas you have failed in most tests.
 These are the areas that need maximum attention.
 Then, keep practicing on them, re-do the practice tests, and congratulate yourself for any improvement.
 This is called a focused practice.

 This type of practice will help you identify the questions you will use the shortest time to answer so that you can create more time for the most challenging ones.

 Know that you will not be allowed to use test tools

 Maersk doesn’t permit individuals taking their PLI test to use test tools such as calculators, charts, and log books.
 Knowing this from the outset will help you prepare adequately for numerical questions.
 Also, it might help reduce stress.

 Prepare your mind

 First and foremost, don’t convince yourself that you will pass a particular subject knowing very well that you are poor in it.
-Be honest and accept that you need to put in a lot of effort so that you can achieve desirable results.
+Instead, be honest and accept that you need to put in a lot of effort to achieve desirable results.